asterisk/node-voicemail-js/README.md

 # Deprecation notice

 All work on this prototype has ceased.
-Discussion on the prototype and how we will be moving forward can be found at http://lists.digium.com/pipermail/asterisk-app-dev/2014-July/000514.html
+Discussion on the prototype and how we will be moving forward can be found at http://lists.digium.com/pipermail/asterisk-app-dev/2014-July/000514.html and http://lists.digium.com/pipermail/asterisk-app-dev/2014-September/000535.html

 # About